xrstf/rudi/docs/functions/README.md

 # Otto Functions

 Otto ships with a set of built-in functions.
 When embedding Otto, this set can be extended or overwritten as desired to inject custom functions.
+It is not possible to define functions in an Otto program itself.

 ## Core